Get your team started in minutes

-This template is all about making identity and access simple and secure for your Kubernetes workload.
+Kubernetes Workload Identity and access template is all about making identity and access simple and secure for your Kubernetes workload.
 It is the first thing your workloads need to authenticate when they talk to cloud services or APIs in a Kubernetes cluster.
-This template shows you how to do that in a simple way.
+Kubernetes Workload Identity and access template shows you how to do that in a clean way.

-It offers pre-written guidance on how to set up items like RBAC (role‑based access control), service accounts, identity providers, and IAM policies.
-Instead of having to second-guess, you can use the format that is offered in this template.
+It offers pre-written advice on how to set up items like RBAC (role‑based access control), service accounts, identity providers, and IAM policies.
+Rather than having to second-guess, you can use the format that is tendered in Kubernetes Workload Identity and access template.

 Mostly, identity and access are handled by giving permissions here and there until everything starts to function.
 But that has the effect of leaving workloads with more permissions than they need.
 That is a security risk.